West Gate Bridge: Future

-Incidents

-Suicide location
+Suicides

 Owing to its height, the bridge became a popular location for suicides, with police data in the early 2000s showing up to one suicide occurring every three weeks at the West Gate Bridge.
 A 2004 coroner's report recommended anti-suicide fencing or barriers be erected on the bridge to deter people from attempting to end their lives.

 Those who argued for a suicide barrier claimed that most of those who jump from the West Gate Bridge do so through impulse, and that police officers who tried to save jumpers were putting their own lives in danger.
 There were reported incidents of police officers dangling off the side of the bridge while holding onto would-be jumpers.
 A 2000 Royal Melbourne Hospital study on people who jumped from the bridge found at least 62 cases between 1991 and 1998.
 Seven people survived the 58 m fall.
 Around 74 per cent of those who jumped from the bridge were male, with an average age of 33.
 More than 70 per cent were suffering from mental illness.
 Of those who jumped off the West Gate Bridge, 31 per cent fell onto land.
 Some of those who landed in water drowned afterwards.